—- Eyewitness account —-

 Living out of a rented basement, I juggled a janitorial shift by night and a Speech class by day! (my Speech class field trip was at an Udall’s presidential campaign on campus).

 Joining the huddle mass, we lived in quiet desperation.
-Our American/California Dream has been what we made of it since “all the leaves are brown…and I pretend to pray….”
+Our California Dream has been what we made of it since “all the leaves are brown….”.
+Remarkably, little Saigon is now fed up with Fillet Mignon.
+They also want wine to go with it, like Alain Delon.
+Oh well.
+When in Rome, drink like a Roman.

 This story could otherwise be told from the P.O.V. of my sister’s protective instincts or my brother’s fear of reprisal.